-The Fresh Breeze simulation models a hardware scheduling mechanism in each of the application task processors.
-The elements of this mechanism are the Active Task List and the Pending Task Queue.
-The Active Task List (ATL) contains an entry for each of several tasks that the simulated processor switches among when a task in execution becomes blocked (usually due to a chunk_read instruction).
+The Fresh Breeze simulation models a hardware scheduling mechanism in each of the E-processors.
+The elements of this mechanism are the Active Task List (ATL) and the Pending Task Queue (PTQ).
+The ATL contains an entry for each of several tasks that the Eprocessor switches among when a task in execution becomes blocked (usually due to a chunk_read instruction).
 An entry in the ATL holds the complete processor state for resuming the task when the reason for being blocked is resolved.
-(A blocked task is never resumed on another processor; it runs on its assigned processor until it quits, releasing the processor to take up a fresh task.)
+(A blocked task is never resumed on another processor; it runs on its assigned processor until it quits.)

-The Pending Task Queue (PTQ) is a queue of tasks generated by Spawn instructions, that are available for execution.
-An entry in the PTQ just contains: (1) the address of the function to be applied by the new task; (2) the handle of an argument structure (chunk) containing argument values for use by the new task; and (3) the handle of the join_ticket used by the new task to record its result.
+The PTQ is a queue of tasks generated by Spawn instructions, that are available for execution.
+An entry in the PTQ just contains: (1) the address of the function to be applied by the new task, (2) the handle of an argument structure (chunk) containing argument values for use by the new task, and (3) the handle of the join_ticket used by the new task to record its result.
 The PTQ entry does not include any processor register contents because a new task is assumed to start fresh and not depend on any register contents; The program counter is implicitly set to zero (indicating the first instruction of the method for the spawned task).
-Any application processor can perform any pending task just by loading the contents of a PTQ entry, a consequence of the global validity of handles and their power to provide access to arbitrarily large data object.
+Any application processor can perform any pending task just by loading the contents of a PTQ entry, a consequence of the global validity of handles and their power to provide access to arbitrarily large data objects.

-In the experiments (Section 8), the ATL for each application processor has five entries and the PTQ has 64 entries.
+In the experiments (Section 8), the ATL for each Eprocessor has five entries and the PTQ has 64 entries.
 The chip area required for the ATL and PTQ would be a small fraction of the silicon area of a processor.

-Actions performed by the simulated processor are:
+Actions performed by the simulated E-processor are:

 - 1. Execute a task from the ATL. - 2.
-Perform a storage system chunk read or chunk write instruction issued by a task. - 3.
-On a join init instruction, initialize a join ticket chunk. - 4.
-On a spawn one instruction, add an entry to the PTQ and continue task execution. - 5.
+Perform a storage system chunk_read or chunk_write instruction issued by a task. - On a join_init instruction, initialize a join_ticket chunk. - 4.
+On a spawn_one instruction, add an entry to the PTQ and continue task execution. - 5.
 On a task_exit instruction, delete the task from the ATL and select a task from the PTQ to make active.